rstock-co/cias/README.md

 - When a wallet is `added`, the api will fetch txns and append to the existing set of txns (+ sort them by date).
 - When wallets are `removed`, the txns are removed from the existing set of txns.
-- Transactions are fetched for each selected wallet (see input on far left side) and currently fetch all `ERC 20 transfers` for 4 tokens:
+- The API fetches and aggregates all `ERC 20 transfers` for 4 tokens accross 3 chains:
     1. arb(usdc)
     2. eth(usdc)
     3. eth(usdt)